Carter's Grove: Archibald McCrea

 Archibald McCrea, a Pittsburgh industrialist, bought the dilapidated mansion in 1928.
-He and his wife, Mary "Mollie" Corling (Johnston) Dunlop McCrea, originally of Petersburg, restored the mansion, and substantially modernized and expanded it under the guidance of Richmond architect Duncan Lee who designed several of the stately homes along Monument Avenue.
+He and his wife, Mary "Mollie" Corling (Johnston) Dunlop McCrea, originally of Petersburg, restored the mansion, and substantially modernized and expanded it under the guidance of Richmond architect Duncan Lee who designed several of the stately homes along Monument Avenue and later, the Colonial Revival mansion at Evelynton Plantation.
 These renovations significantly changed the appearance of the mansion.
 As originally built Carter's Grove had a low hip roof similar to Wilton, the McCreas had the roof raised and added dormer windows for additional rooms on the upper floor which gave the house a roofline similar to the mansion at Westover Plantation.

 Archibald McCrea died in 1937, but his widow lived on at Carter's Grove another 25 years.
 Soon after her death, it was purchased from her estate and transferred to the Colonial Williamsburg Foundation.

 Colonial Williamsburg Foundation

 From 1969 to 2007, Carter's Grove was operated by the Colonial Williamsburg Foundation, and was open to the public for most of those years.
-In the 1970s, archaeological discoveries uncovered the remains of the circa 1620 Wolstenholme Towne fortified settlement on the property (which was substantially wiped out by the Indian Massacre of 1622, and soon thereafter abandoned).
+In the 1970s, archaeological discoveries uncovered the remains of the circa 1620 Wolstenholme Towne fortified settlement on the property (which was substantially wiped out by the Indian massacre of 1622, and soon thereafter abandoned).
 Wolstenholme Towne and slave quarters from a later period were partially restored to represent their respective periods during the almost 400-year history of the property.

 It was declared a National Historic Landmark in 1971.

 However, while inclusion of a Colonial-era plantation was part of John D. Rockefeller, Jr.'s aspirations for Colonial Williamsburg, the practical challenge with Carter's Grove was that it did not connect directly with the focus on presenting Revolutionary-era Williamsburg and was unable to attract sufficient audiences.
 Audience development—the appeal to rising generations—is fundamental to the Foundation.

 On January 2, 2003, the site was closed to the public to save operating funds saying: